 Unlike many other traineeships, financial and practical support is offered every step of the way.
-The Ascend Program is open to anyone who is passionate about working in the early education and care sector and who is energised by being part of an elite team – whether you are commencing a new career or interested in making a career change.
+The Ascend Program is open to anyone who is passionate about working in the early education and care sector and who is energised by being part of an elite team – whether you are commencing a new career, progressing your career or even interested in making a career change.

 A career in early childhood education and care is stimulating, satisfying and rewarding.
 Make a difference in a child’s early years, and you can make a difference for life.

 Communities@Work’s Ascend Program will provide you with the support, opportunities and challenges you need to launch your career for life.
 You will be provided with face to face training, online learning, mentoring, and practical experience working with children in a range ofCommunities@Work’s leading early childhood centres across the ACT.

 Early childhood education and care is a growth employment sector, and for those who are driven to take the next step there are many opportunities to progress to team leader positions, early childhood teacher roles as well as leadership and management roles.